paakmau/Melon/README.md

 ## License

-Melon is licensed under the Apache License, Version 2.0.
+Melon is licensed under the 3-Clause BSD License.

 ## Acknowledgements